dominikh/go-tools/cmd/gosimple/README.md

+# gosimple

-Gosimple is a linter for Go source code that specialises on simplifying code.
+_gosimple_ is a linter for Go source code that specialises on simplifying code.

 ## Installation